Constraints on new physics from decays of polarized $\Lambda_b^0$ baryons at the FCC-ee: Angular fit

 \section{Angular fit}

-The angular observables $K_i$ of \LbToppimm are determined using a maximum likelihood fit of the 5-dimensional angular decay rate given in Eq.~\eqref{eq:decayrate}.
+The angular observables $K_i$ of \LbToppimm are determined using a maximum likelihood fit of the five-dimensional angular decay rate given in Eq.~\eqref{eq:decayrate}.
 The background levels are negligible and for the nominal fit result, particle identification is assumed to be perfect.
 As a consequence, there are no additional shapes in the fit.
 The fit is repeated on 1000 toy samples of realistic size.
 An examination of the pull distribution confirms unbiased results and accurate coverage of the Hessian uncertainties.
 Similar studies for different values of the polarization show compatible uncertainties and reliable fit stability confirming the robustness of the setup.
+As an additional consistency check, it has been verified that the values for the angular coefficients obtained from the fit are in agreement with the values calculated using the method of moments, which is by construction model independent.
+Moreover, we confirm that the extracted observables fulfil the theoretical relationships $K_{15} = -\alpha_\Lambda P_\parallel K_2$ (which is only true in the limit of massless leptons), $\alpha_\Lambda K_{13}=-P_\parallel K_6$, and $K_{16}=-\alpha_\Lambda P_\parallel K_3$, with the $\Lambda$ decay asymmetry parameter $\alpha_\Lambda$~\cite{Blake:2017une}.

 The systematic uncertainty is calculated as the difference between the true generated value and the measured value on the full simulation sample after the full selection.
 This value includes all potential sources of systematic uncertainty at once and is assessed for different levels of contamination due to misidentified \BdTopipimm decays.
 For a $p-\pi$ separation of $\kappa\sigma$, a fraction